 KU Department of Physical Therapy and Rehabilitation Science

-Hannes Devos, Ph.D., DRS is currently an assistant professor in the Department of Physical Therapy and Rehabilitation Science with a joint appointment in the Department of Occupational Therapy Education.
-He is director of course REHS 887 Neurorehabilitation in the Ph.D. in Rehabilitation Science program and course PTRS 750 Research in Evidence-based Physical Therapist Practice in the Doctor of Physical Therapy program.
+Hannes Devos, Ph.D., DRS, is an associate professor in the Department of Physical Therapy and Rehabilitation Science with a joint appointment in the Department of Occupational Therapy Education.
+He is director of course REHS 887 Neurorehabilitation in the rehabilitation science doctoral program.

-Neurorehabilitation of individuals with progressive neurological conditions is Devos' primary specialty area of expertise.
-As a driving rehabilitation specialist, he also renders clinical services to clients seeking to continue driving.
+Devos' primary specialty area of expertise is neurorehabilitation of individuals with progressive neurological conditions.
+As a driving rehabilitation specialist, he also renders clinical services to clients seeking to continue driving vehicles.

 Devos serves on several national and international professional organizations.
-He is membership officer and treasurer of the Neurodegenerative Diseases Networking Group of the American College of Rehabilitation Medicine.
+He is executive board member of the Neurodegenerative Diseases Networking Group of the American College of Rehabilitation Medicine.
 He also serves as executive member of the Special Interest Group on Driving of the World Federation for Neurorehabilitation, is a member of the Association for Driving Rehabilitation Specialists, and is on the ANB60 Older Driver Committee of the Transportation Research Board.

 Devos earned a bachelor’s degree in 2002 and a master’s degree in 2005 in physical therapy and rehabilitation science at the University of Leuven in Belgium.
 He then started an academic career as a teaching assistant and research assistant in neurorehabilitation.